Skip Navigation

 3. Maintain access

-• Moving laterally to other hosts on the network
+• Moving laterally across the network to reach valuable systems

 How are APTs detected?

-Covalence is a holistic cyber security solution that looks for suspicious activity, potential vulnerabilities, and potential threats across your entire business, and acts quickly to improve your defence and lower your risk of all types of attacks—even from APTs.
+Field Effect MDR is a holistic cybersecurity solution that looks for suspicious activity and potential vulnerabilities and threats across your entire business, acting quickly to improve your defense and lower your risk of attacks—even from APTs.

-Investing in a solution just as sophisticated as an APT can help you identify attacks in the first stages and avoid the potential damage they may cause.
+Investing in a solution that's as sophisticated as an APT can help you identify attacks in the early stages and avoid the potential damage they may cause.
+Watch this three-minute demo to learn the key features of Field Effect MDR and understand how it can help you not only detect and respond to security incidents but also help prevent attacks entirely.